djSharma7/Screen-Scraper-Game-Info-Downloader/README.md

 *  <b>POST_PROCESSING_OVERLAY_ENABLE:</b> Option to do post processing overlay on videos or not.

+*  <b>OVERLAY_FILE_ORDER:</b> Option to chose overlay file from this comma separated values (Wheel,3D_Box,3D_Support).
+Overlay file will be chosen on the basis of availability of high priority media for a game.

 *  <b>CONSOLE_URL:</b> console type for downloading the media of games.